The Goal of Good Safety Newsletters

 The side benefit here is that you can set up your interactivity in a way that gives you insight into how much people are actually reading the newsletter.

 Each month, you can highlight another department in the safety newsletter.
-Not only will this strategy provide useful and very valuable newsletter content, it will also reduce resistance from operational department heads toward the SMS implementation.
+Not only will this strategy provide useful and very valuable newsletter content, but it will also reduce resistance from operational department heads toward the SMS implementation.
 Most, but not all, department heads enjoy having their departments highlighted in company newsletters.
 This article also allows department heads a creative method for promoting department-specific safety topics.

 - Why Aviation Safety Managers Fail without Dept Head Support in SMS